-La release di pfSense® 2.2 è ormai operativa.
+La release di pfSense® CE 2.2 è ormai operativa.
 Questo sigifica che tutte le sue nuove features sono ora stabili.

 Avviso di aggiornamento importante